When I began creating the list of top finance courses available in India, I thought of keeping the big daddy i.e. the MBA in Finance out of the list.

 After all, a list helps us in the simplest way to know why we decide to take a certain action.

-But, I didn’t want to exclude it for the sake of it as I know the popularity of the course.
+But, I didn’t want to exclude MBA for the sake of it as I know the popularity of the course.

-Keeping this in mind I’m going ahead with a list of top finance courses available in India which would help you to make good of your passion.
+Keeping this in mind I’m going ahead with a list of top best finance and banking courses available in India, which would help you to make good use of your passion.

 I have broadly divided the courses into the following sections: